formkiq/docs.formkiq.com/docs/tutorials/open-policy-agent.md

 ## FormKiQ Client Library

-FormKiQ has a client library available in [java](https://github.com/formkiq/formkiq-client-sdk-java/) and [python](https://github.com/formkiq/formkiq-client-sdk-python) which makes communicating with the FormKiQ application easier.
+FormKiQ has a client library available in [Java](https://github.com/formkiq/formkiq-client-sdk-java/) and [Python](https://github.com/formkiq/formkiq-client-sdk-python) which makes communicating with the FormKiQ application easier.

 :::note
-This tutorial will be using the Java API and required the client 1.14.0 or greater, but will reference the REST API endpoints used.
+This tutorial will be using the Java API and requires a client of version 1.14.0 or greater, but we will also reference the REST API endpoints used.
 :::

 ## Setup API